davidmoseler/posterr/README.md

 The platform was written with Rails in the backend (api-only), PostgreSQL as the database, and React + Tailwindcss in the frontend.
 React Query has been used for the api communication, and Redux for frontend-only state.

+The critique section is in the end of the document.

 ## Installation

 You need to have docker composer installed in your system.
 Then, you can run the app by simply doing